Products & Systems

 2. AGV Management System

-It is a centralized management system that controlsthe AGV fleet’s workflow and traffic
+It is a centralized management system that oversees and coordinates the workflow and traffic of the entire AGV fleet.

 3. Peripherals